rezarahimian/docs/multiple_withdrawal.rst

 This approach could prevent race condition as described below:

 #.
 Alice runs ``approve(_BobAddr, N)`` to allow Bob for transferring N tokens.
 #.
-Since Bob's initial allowance is 0 and ``used`` flag is ``false``, then sanity check passes and Bob's allowance is set to N.
+Since Bob's initial allowance is 0 and ``used`` flag is false, then sanity check passes and Bob's allowance is set to N.
 #.
 Alice decides to set Bob's allowance to 0 by executing ``approve(_Bob, 0)``.
 #.
 Bob front-runs Alice's transaction and transfers N tokens.
-His ``used`` flage turns to ``true`` (line 31).
+Then, his ``used`` flage turns to true (line 31).
 #.
 Alice's transaction is mined and passes sanity check in line 15 (because ``_value == 0``).
 #.
 Bob's allowance is set to 0 (line 16) while ``used`` flag is still ``true``.
 #.
 Alice changes Bob's allowance to M by executing ``approve(_BobAddr, M)``
 #.
 Since Bob already transferred number of tokens, ``used`` flag is ``true`` and it fails the transaction.
 #.
 Bob's allowance remains as N and he could transfer only N tokens.

 Although this approach mitigates the attack, it prevents any further legitimate approvals as well.
 Considering a scenario that Alice rightfully wants to increase Bob's allowance from N to M (two non-zero values).
-If Bob already had transferred number of tokens (even 1 token), Alice would not be able to increase his approval (or set any new approval values).
-Because ``used`` flag is turned to ``true`` in line 31 and does not allow changing allowance to any non-zero values in line 15.
+If Bob had already transferred number of tokens (even 1 token), Alice would not be able to change his approval.
+Because ``used`` flag is true now (in line 31) and does not allow changing allowance to any non-zero values in line 15.
 Even setting the allowance to 0, does not flip ``used`` flag and keeps Bob's allowance locked down.
 In fact, the code needs a line like ``allowed[_from][msg.sender].used = false;`` between lines 16 and 17.
 But it will cause another problem.
 After setting allowance to 0, ``used`` flag becomes ``false`` and allows non-zero values event if tokens have been already transferred.
 In other words, it resembles the initial values of allowance similar when nothing is transferred.
-Therefore, it will disable attack mitigation functionality of the code.
-In short, this approach can not satisfy both legit and non-legit scenarios and violets ERC20 standard that says:
+Therefore, it makes attack mitigation functionality ineffective.
+In short, this approach can not satisfy both legitimate and non-legitimate scenarios and violets ERC20 standard that says:

 .. figure:: images/multiple_withdrawal_28.png
     :scale: 85%